 Now, for the first time in years, Chelsey is able to concentrate on her work as an occupational therapy assistant at various Franklin County schools and look ahead to the future with her husband.

 Laser ablation is one of several specialized options Carilion Clinic Neurosurgery provides patients.
-Learn more about the procedure or contact the Institute for Orthopaedics and Neurosciences at 540-224-5170.
+For more information, contact the Institute for Orthopaedics and Neurosciences at 540-224-5170.